public-awesome/gravity-nft-demo/README.md

 ![flow and arrows](flow.png)

+## gravityjs

+In the gravity bridge repo we also made a telescope-based JS library that makes it easier to interact with the bridge.
+It generates types and clients for Gravity Bridge based on protobuf definitions.

+For simplicity, we just copied the generated code into this repo (see `src/web3/gravityjs`).

 ## Future work

 In its current stage the frontend is a bit rough around the edges and could use some improvements: